Skip to main content

 No price-based liquidation, margin call, or forced closure can occur during the loan.
 However, the collateral is still exposed to price fluctuations.
 If its value changes significantly, this affects the outcome at maturity for both sides.

-The collateral is locked onchain via a smart contract (technically a PDA, Program Derived Address) for the full duration of the loan.
+The collateral is locked onchain via a smart contract (a PDA, or Program Derived Address, which is a program-owned account on Solana with no private key) for the full duration of the loan.
 Neither the borrower nor the lender can access it during this period.

 For tokens where yield accrues in the token value itself (such as liquid staking tokens), the collateral value will grow during the loan.
 For tokens where yield must be actively claimed, the yield may not be accessible while the collateral is locked.